Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

 - Avoid wearing tight dresses.

-- You have to loosen your clothes, jewelry.
+- You have to loosen your clothes and jewellery.

 - The bladder should be empty before the test is taken.

-- Using the mouthpiece, you will be asked to breathe in and breathe out.
+- You will be asked to breathe in and breathe out using the mouthpiece.

-- The steps may be performed for more than one time.
+- The steps may be performed multiple times.

 Results